aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/and-operator-all-conditions/_index.md

 Load the project file using the `Project` class constructor, specifying the file path.
 This step demonstrates **load mpp file** handling.

-## Step 2: Collect All Project Tasks
+## Step 2: collect all project tasks

 ```csharp
 var coll = new ChildTasksCollector();